 If you swipe an element in a certain direction, you expect it to react immediately and according to your wishes.

 This is easy in native apps.
 Not so much in hybrid apps.

 Though developers could try an external library like Hammer.js to get native-like gestures.

 Data processing needs

-You have a few options for the kinds of developers you can hire to get your job done.
+You have a few options for finding the right developer.
 The classic options are hiring someone full-time to work with you, hiring a freelancer, or hiring an agency.
 In an extreme case, you might find yourself learning to code in order to build an app.

-Having said that, finding a quality developer, to hire as a freelance or employ, is really, really hard.
-That’s with the assumption you have a fixed budget and it’s not even that big, which is where we all start with, right?
+Having said that, finding a quality developer to hire as a freelance or employ, is really, really hard.

 So, how do you find developers?